New Politics (band): History

-In early 2014, New Politics kicked off their U.S. tour with openers Magic Man & Sleeper Agent.
-The tour spanned the first few months of 2014 and was their first-ever headlining tour.
+In early 2014, New Politics kicked off their U.S. tour with openers Magic Man and Sleeper Agent.
+The tour spanned the first few months of 2014 and was their first headlining tour.
 They opened for Fall Out Boy along with The Pretty Reckless for the European leg of the Save Rock and Roll tour in 2014.
 They were the opening act for the 2014 tour by Paramore and Fall Out Boy, Monumentour.
-On 22 September 2014, the band released a new single titled "Everywhere I Go (Kings & Queens)", the first single from their forthcoming album Vikings, under their new labels, DCD2 Records (formerly Decaydance) and Warner Bros.
+On 22 September 2014, the band released a single titled "Everywhere I Go (Kings & Queens)", the first from their then-forthcoming album Vikings, under their new labels, DCD2 Records (formerly Decaydance) and Warner Bros.
 Records.
 The band kicked off their headlining Everywhere I Go Tour with Bad Suns and SomeKindaWonderful on 14 Oct. in Washington, D.C. touring the US and Canada.

-In April 2015, the band recorded their hit "Everywhere I Go" in a made-up language, Simlish, for the popular game 'The Sims 4', bringing them more popularity to a different demographic.
-On 5 May 2015, the band released "West End Kids" as the second single from Vikings and announced that the album would be released on 14 August 2015.
-In October the band joined Andrew McMahon with special guests The Griswolds, as well as fellow DCD2 artist LOLO on 'The Wilderness Politics Tour'.
+In April 2015, the band recorded their hit "Everywhere I Go" in Simlish, a made-up language, for the game The Sims 4, hoping to reach a different demographic.
+In May 2015, the band released "West End Kids" as the second single from Vikings and announced that the album would be released on 14 August 2015.
+In October the band joined Andrew McMahon with special guests The Griswolds, as well as fellow DCD2 artist LOLO, on The Wilderness Politics Tour.
 It began in Seattle and ended in Philadelphia in November 2015.
-In early 2017, the band released the single "One Of Us" and is scheduled to tour the United States with band 311 during the summer.
+In early 2017, the band released the single "One Of Us", and was scheduled to tour the United States with 311 during the summer.

-On 2 August 2017, New Politics announced that their fourth studio album Lost in Translation would be released on 6 October 2017 and released a new single "CIA" the day after.
-They posted on Facebook that the new album would focus on life after touring and growing more successful, as well as describing the task of reinventing themselves through the tight bonds that they developed as bandmates over the years.
-In support of the new album New Politics toured twice during the spring and fall of 2018 across North America.
+On 2 August 2017, New Politics announced that their fourth studio album Lost in Translation would be released on 6 October 2017, and released the single "CIA" the day after.
+They posted on Facebook that the album would focus on life after touring and growing more successful, as well as describe the task of reinventing themselves.
+In support of the album, New Politics toured twice during the spring and fall of 2018 across North America.

 In April 2019, New Politics had their tenth anniversary as a band.
 As teased on social media, the song "Comeback Kid" was released on 16 April 2019.

-The band announced on 18 October 2019, that their fifth studio album, An Invitation to an Alternate Reality, will be released on 1 November 2019.
+The band announced on 18 October 2019 that their fifth studio album, An Invitation to an Alternate Reality, would be released on 1 November 2019.